Pinky Vodka

-Pinky Vodka is a blended vodka created in Sweden in 2008.
+Pinky Vodka is a blended vodka manufactured by United Spirits Ltd (USL), a subsidiary of Diageo.
+It was created in Sweden in 2008.
 It became the second best-selling "super premium" vodka in World Duty Free stores, with 12% of category share in the year of its launch.

 The 80-proof (40% alcohol by volume) flavored vodkas are sold in the U.S. and globally in a perfume bottle, and are marketed as super ultra-premium.
-The brand is currently owned by the United Breweries group.